princyd/princyd.github.io/_posts/2018-09-29-what-about-withdrawal.md

 layout: post
 title:  "What About Withdrawal?"
 date:   2018-09-29
-excerpt: "Why are the young girls in Louisa Hall's novel, *Speak*, freezing?"
+excerpt: "Why are the young girls in Louisa Hall's novel, Speak, freezing?"
 tag:
 - Speak
 - Louisa Hall